As part of being a self-managing team, each shipmate is also able to choose their own salary.

 We’ve done the research, analysed lots of examples about how self-managed salaries have been done successfully in the past, and we think we’ve come up with a fairly robust way of doing them.

 The salary change process

 It might seem a little bit complex at first, but in reality, it’s far simpler than either a perfect formula which encompasses all possible variables or an opaque, politicised negotiation and secret list of team salaries:

-- Along with Jon's regular state-of-play update to the team, we also include a financial advisory on the current company financial status, with a general opinion and recommendation for the salary direction that the team should be thinking about for this upcoming review, based on our financial status.
-That’s not an instruction, but rather, an informed opinion–under the principles of self-management that we’re moving towards, people are free to make their own decision, taking my opinion into account (and disregarding it if they choose)
+- Along with regular State-of-Play updates to the team, we also include a financial advisory on the current company financial status, with a general opinion and recommendation for the salary direction that the team should be thinking about for this upcoming review, based on our financial status.
+That’s not an instruction, but rather, an informed opinion–under the principles of self-management that we’re moving towards, people are free to make their own decision, taking our opinion into account (and disregarding it if they choose)

 - The team react to this guidance with a round of feedback and opinions.
-Some might even disagree with the assessment and call Jon out on that.
+Some might even disagree with the assessment and call us out on that.
 Some might request more information or clarifications.
-Jon will do his best to provide that.
+We'll do our best to provide that.

 - Shipmates take time to think about the finances and their own salary needs.
 They can ask for advice or opinions from others while they’re putting together this proposal, and we’re suggested taking into account a few factors when working out a figure - those are listed below.

 - The shipmate puts together a proposal, in whatever format they choose, for how much they want to receive in the next few months.
 It’s recommended that they explain their thought process in sufficient detail, especially if it’s an increase since the last salary review because this will make it easier for their shipmates to understand their thinking and motivations.
 They post this on Loomio.